Raesu/GCD-Project/Code Book.md

 Subject: identifier of volunteer (1-30)
 Activity: Description of activity performed.

 The remaining variables are "features" of the study.
-Please see below for further detail (copied from "features_info.txt" file).
+Please see below for further detail and units of measurement (copied from "features_info.txt" file).

 Feature Selection
 =================